Get help for Swimming pool injuries or drowning from a Swimming Pool Accident and know about Swimming Pool Safety Act from our Lawyers

 However, Florida premises liability law holds a swimming pool owner civilly responsible if their neglect of safety or sanitation at their pool leads to an accident that causes serious injury or death.

 In general, property owners must ensure their premises (building and grounds) are safe for those who legally visit them.
 If there is a hazard on the premises, they must remedy it, warn of its presence or safeguard it.
-Failure to do so may be considered negligence of their legal duty and leave them open to a claim for compensation for damages caused by their negligence.
+Failure to do so may be considered negligence of their legal duty.
+It will leave them open to a claim for compensation for damages caused by their negligence.

 Negligence Per Se and the Swimming Pool as ‘Attractive Nuisance’